pulumi/docs/content/docs/reference/pkg/azure-nextgen/hybridnetwork/vendorskus.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const vendorSkus = new azure_nextgen.hybridnetwork.v20200101preview.VendorSkus("vendorSkus", {
+const vendorSkus = new azure_nextgen.hybridnetwork.VendorSkus("vendorSkus", {
     deploymentMode: "PrivateEdgeZone",
     managedApplicationTemplate: {},
     networkFunctionTemplate: {